rails/rails/guides/source/association_basics.md

 ### Association Extensions

-You're not limited to the functionality that Rails automatically builds into association proxy objects.
-You can also extend these objects through anonymous modules, adding new finders, creators, or other methods.
-For example:
+Rails allows you to extend the functionality of association proxy objects by adding new finders, creators, or other methods through anonymous modules.
+This gives you the flexibility to tailor associations to fit your application's needs.

+For example, you can extend a `has_many` association with custom methods:

 ```ruby
 class Author < ApplicationRecord